 The still low inventory numbers lead to a bit of softening in the price appreciation on existing homes and a slowdown in growth.
 It is turning the tide back to a buyers market (or at least neutralize it to being a normal market).

-We saw an increase of 6% in sales in August and year to date; we are ahead of 2018 by 3%.
-And, this is not state-wide.
-Only 12 of the 21 counties have benefited with an increase in sales.
+We saw an increase of 4% in sales in November and year to date; we are ahead of 2018 by 4% as well.
+While this is not state-wide, 18 of the 21 counties have benefited with an increase in sales.
 NJ is on pace the have a record number of home sales in 2019 with more than 4,000 additional sales to date.

 Decreases in inventory have occurred in all price points with the under $400,000 market seeing the largest drop which was about a 25% decline.

 Total purchases in January increased by 950+ units over last January.
 Interest still concentrates in the under $400,000 market where Millennial buyers are transitioning into homeownership.
-But, this price point only saw only a slight increase vs. 2018 YTD due to lack of inventory.
+But, this price point only saw an 8% increase vs. 2018 YTD due to lack of inventory.
 The $400 to $600K range also saw a little under 1,500 increase in units sold YTD while dropping 13% in inventory levels.

 At the same time, the number of homes offered for sale in New Jersey remained low.
 Currently, ~44,000 fewer homes (-60%) are on the market compared to the 2011 peak.

 Current unsold inventory in New Jersey varies widely by county with only 3.7 months in some and none being above 8.0.
 The state is averaging just under four months.

 We still have an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations.

-Hunterdon and Somerset County have about 2% & 8% less inventory than we had a year ago, respectively, and the inventory is 2% more in Hunterdon & 11% less in Somerset as compared to 2 years ago.
+Hunterdon and Somerset County have about 9% & 11% less inventory than we had a year ago, respectively, and the inventory is 22% less in Hunterdon & 25% less in Somerset as compared to two years ago.

-The market has changed from a seller’s to a buyer’s market above $500K due to the additional inventory coming on to the market affecting the selling prices for those properties.
+The market has changed from a seller’s to a buyer’s market above $500K market due to the additional inventory coming on to the market affecting the selling prices for those properties.